-By default, the oscillation startup control circuit in the OSC1 oscillator circuit is enabled with the CLGOSC1.OS-C1BUP bit set to 1.
-This reduces oscillation start time by using the high-gain oscillation inverter for a set period of time (startup boosting operation) after the oscillator circuit is enabled (by setting the CLGOSC.OSC1EN bit to 1).
+When the oscillation startup control circuit in the OSC1 oscillator circuit is enabled by setting the CLGOSC1.OSC1BUP bit to 1, it uses the high-gain oscillation inverter for a set period of time (startup boosting operation) after the oscillator circuit is enabled (by setting the CLGOSC.OSC1EN bit to 1) to reduce oscillation start time.
 Note, however, that the oscillation operation may become unstable if there is a large gain differential between normal operation and startup boosting operation.
 Furthermore, the oscillation start time being actually reduced depends on the characteristics of the resonator used.
 Figure 2.3.4.2 shows an operation example when the oscillation startup control circuit is used.